zowe/community/Technical-Steering-Committee/coordinated-disclosure-details.md

 ## Step 1: New issue reported

 An external stakeholder reports issues via the zowe-security@openmainframeproject.org mailing list.
-This issue is then discussed at the weekly Security Workgroup call.
+This issue is then discussed by the Security Workgroup latest at the weekly Security Workgroup call.
 At this time, issues within the security-reports (private) Repository are created to track related information.

 Alternatively, external stakeholders can report their findings through a CVE Numbering Authorities (CNA).